Radiation Pressure Driven Galactic Winds from Self-Gravitating Discs: Radiation-Driven Winds The Terminal Velocity

-We wish to apply this simple theory to starburst galaxies, which may reach the Eddington limit for dust (TQM05).
-However, this application depends on the extent to which a disk-like collection of point sources of radiation (stars) may be treated as a uniformly bright disk.
-In the limit that the dusty gas of starbursts is optically-thick to the re-radiated FIR emission ($\Sigma\gtrsim0.1-1$\,g cm$^{-2}$; $\kappa_{\rm FIR}\sim1-10$\,cm$^2$ g$^{-1}$; see TQM05), as is reached in ULIRGs, the self-gravitating disks around bright AGN, and some starbursts, the approximation of a uniform brightness disk is likely valid.
-However, for $\Sigma\lesssim10^{-3}$\,g cm$^{-2}$ ($\kappa_{\rm UV}\sim10^3$\,cm$^2$ g$^{-1}$) the disk is optically thin to the UV radiation of massive stars and the approximations of this paper are invalidated.
-In the intermediate regime $10^{-3}\lesssim\Sigma\lesssim0.1-1$\,g cm$^{-2}$,\footnote{ These bounds on $\Sigma$ depend linearly on the gas-to-dust ratio.} the disk is optically-thick to UV radiation, but optically-thin to the re-radiated FIR (the so-called ``single-scattering'' limit), the application of the simple uniformly bright disk model is tentative, as it depends on the distribution of the sources relative to the dusty gas, the inter-star spacing relative to the vertical scale of the dusty gas, and the grain size distribution, which affects the overall scattering albedo.
-We save a detailed investigation to a future work, but here note two important points: (1) even for low-$\Sigma$ galaxies, the fraction of diffuse (potentially scattered) UV light may be substantial (\citealt{Thilker05}), and (2) if a finite thickness disk radiates at the single-scattering Eddington limit (i.e., all photons are scattered/absorbed once in the wind; e.g., MQT05), and if the disk is uniformly emissive and absorptive, then, for example, $\kappa_{\rm UV}F_{\rm UV}\sim\kappa_{\rm UV}F_{\rm tot}/\tau_{\rm UV}\sim F_{\rm tot}/\Sigma>\kappa_{\rm FIR}F_{\rm FIR}$, where $\tau_{\rm UV}\sim \kappa_{\rm UV}\Sigma$ and $F_{\rm tot}$, $F_{\rm UV}$, and $F_{\rm FIR}$ are the total, UV, and FIR fluxes, respectivly.
-The radiation pressure is thus dominated by UV emission from the ``skin'' of the disk (the $\tau_{\rm UV}\sim1$ surface), and $F_{\rm UV}\sim F_{\rm Edd,\,UV}\simeq2\pi cG\Sigma/\kappa_{\rm UV}$.
-A similar argument can be made for all other wavebands that are ``single-scattering''.
+We wish to apply this simple theory to rapidly star-forming galaxies, which may reach the Eddington limit for dust (TQM05).
+However, this application depends on the extent to which a disc-like collection of point sources of radiation (stars) may be treated as a uniformly bright disc.
+In the limit that the dusty gas of rapidly star-forming galaxies is optically-thick to the re-radiated FIR emission in galactic discs ($\Sigma\gtrsim0.1-1$\,g cm$^{-2}$; $\kappa_{\rm FIR}\sim1-10$\,cm$^2$ g$^{-1}$; see TQM05), as is reached in ULIRGs, the self-gravitating discs around bright AGN, and some rapidly star-forming galaxies, the approximation of a uniform brightness disc is likely valid.
+However, for $\Sigma\lesssim10^{-3}$\,g cm$^{-2}$ ($\kappa_{\rm UV}\sim10^3$\,cm$^2$ g$^{-1}$), the disc is optically thin to the UV radiation of massive stars.
+Because the massive stars are point sources and dominate the galaxy's bolometric luminosity, the approximation of a 2-dimensional uniformly bright disc breaks down.
+In the intermediate regime $10^{-3}\lesssim\Sigma\lesssim0.1-1$\,g cm$^{-2}$,\footnote{ These bounds on $\Sigma$ depend linearly on the gas-to-dust ratio.} the disc is optically-thick to UV radiation, but optically-thin to the re-radiated FIR, the application of the simple uniformly bright disc model is tentative, as the fraction of the light that is absorbed and scattered in the gas depends on the distribution of the sources relative to the dusty gas, the inter-star spacing relative to the vertical scale of the dusty gas, and the grain size distribution, which affects the overall scattering albedo.
+We save a detailed investigation of the intermediate case for a future work, but here note two important points: (1) even for low-$\Sigma$ galaxies, the fraction of diffuse (potentially scattered) UV light may be substantial (\citealt{Thilker05}), and (2) if a finite thickness disc is uniformly emissive and absorptive, then $\kappa_{\rm UV}F_{\rm UV}\sim\kappa_{\rm UV}F_{\rm tot}/\tau_{\rm UV}\sim F_{\rm tot}/\Sigma>\kappa_{\rm FIR}F_{\rm FIR}$, where $\tau_{\rm UV}\sim \kappa_{\rm UV}\Sigma$ and $F_{\rm tot}$, $F_{\rm UV}$, and $F_{\rm FIR}$ are the total, UV, and FIR fluxes, respectively.
+The radiation pressure force above the disc is thus dominated by UV emission from the ``skin'' of the disc (the $\tau_{\rm UV}\sim1$ surface).
+Therefore, if the total flux is equal to the Eddington flux -- $F_{\rm tot}=2\pi Gc\Sigma/\kappa$, where $\kappa$ is the flux-mean opacity -- then the escaping UV radiation is also at Eddington: $F_{\rm UV}\sim F_{\rm tot}/\tau_{\rm UV}\sim2\pi Gc\Sigma/(\tau_{\rm UV}\kappa)\sim 2\pi Gc\Sigma/\kappa_{\rm UV}$.
+For these reasons, the model of a uniformly bright disc may apply even when $\Sigma<0.1-1$ g cm$^{-2}$ and the medium is not optically thick to the reradiated FIR.